Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/BitangentVector.md

 **Out** - The bitangent vector in the selected space.

 ## Controls
-**Space** - selects the space of the output vector: Object, View, World, or Tangent space.
+**Space** - Selects the space of the output vector: Object, View, World, or Tangent space.